mk-fg/fgtk/README.md

 More efficient and reliable than pa_track_history, but obviously mpv-specific.

+###### icy_record

+Simple script to dump "online radio" kind of streams to a bunch of separate files, separated when stream title (as passed in icy StreamTitle metadata) changes.

+By default, filenames will include timestamp of recording start, sequence number, timestamp of a track start and a stream title (in a filename-friendly form).

+Sample usage: `icy_record --debug -x http://pub5.di.fm/di_vocaltrance`

 ###### radio

 Wrapper around mpv_icy_track_history to pick and play hard-coded radio streams